Academic Progression Policy

 - The SPC may submit a written summary in support of its decision.

-The student may appeal the decision of the program director to the Dean of UNR Med.
-The notice of appeal must be in writing and must be received by the UNR Med Dean's office within five (5) calendar days of the date on which the program director's written decision was issued.
+- The student may appeal the program director's decision to the Dean of UNR Med.
+The notice of appeal must be in writing and received by the UNR Med Dean's office within five (5) business days of the date the program director's written decision was issued.

 The student will continue to be enrolled in the PA program during the time of the appeal and, if the student has provided written notice of appeal, pending the decision of the Dean.
-Failure to appeal within the time limit and protocol set forth in this section renders the decision of the program director final and binding as to all issues.
-Students may be guided through this process by contacting Rubina Hackbusch, Office of PA Admission and Student Affairs at rubinah@med.unr.edu or by calling (775) 682-7669.
+Failure to appeal within this section's time limit and protocol renders the program director's decision final and binding on all issues.
+Students may be guided through this process by contacting the Chair of the SPC.

 Academic Monitoring Status